sage-code/maj/case.md

 # maj world

 Maj world is a future world where the people speack many languages.
-Maj is not spoken in on Earth but on space.
-It is preffered language on Marth and diverse moons that are colonized.
-Long distant travelers and deep space stations population is using Maj to send messages and communicate.
+Maj is not spoken at all on Earth but only in space.
+It is the preffered language on Marth and diverse moons that are colonized.
+Long distant travelers and deep space population is using Maj to send messages and communicate.

-Maj is a quiet language.
+Maj is a quiet language without accents.
 It can be spoken by humans but usually people are using it for writing messages and making voice commands.
-Long space voiages are lonely and requires faster communication over longer distances using text messages.
+Long space voiages are lonely and requires efficient communication over longer distances using text messages.
 Ship computers and stations also preffer to speack Maj.

-Innitially Maj was developped for computers as a back-end language.
-However humans have learned this language to communicate with the computer.
-Now the language has evolved and is also used by space age population.

-Maj can be used on chat; it has specifics for describing computer languages and algorithms. therefore Maj is a descriptive _pseudo-code_ and _domain specific_ language used for space travel;
+Maj can be used on chat; it has specifics for describing computer languages and algorithms. therefore Maj is a descriptive _pseudo-code_ and _domain specific_ language used for space travel; Innitially Maj was developped for computers as a back-end language.
+However humans have learned this language to communicate with the computer without using an intermediary language.
+The language has evolved and is also used by humans in space.

 Maj can be spoken on Earth too but nobody will understand you; especially if you are in China, Russia or Africa, but if you are on America or Europe some words could sound familiar.
-Many space travelers get reach in space and return to Earth for retirement.
-Unfortunately they have to accomodate earth gravity and learn how to sepack English or Euro.
+Many space travelers return to Earth for retirement.
+Unfortunately they have to accomodate earth gravity and learn how to sepack Euro that is a similar language to Maj.

 Euro is an aristochratic advanced natural language spoken in Europe.
 It has a revolutionary grammar and is considered a supperior language.
-Maj is a vulgar language considered a jargon spoken by workers and space travelers.
-People who do not speack anything else but Maj are considered primitive and bad educated.
+Maj is a vulgar language considered a jargon spoken by workers in space.
+People who do not speack anything else but Maj are considered primitive, inferiors and bad educated.

 ## design:

-maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages;
+maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages; we try to make Maj more efficient by reducing number of words for expressing actions, therefore Maj has an unusually large number of verbs.

-in other languages, some writers are using abbreviations. in Maj all the words are already abbreviated; therefore further abbreviation makes no sense. foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.
+in other languages, some writers are using abbreviations. in Maj all the words are already abbreviated; further abbreviation makes no sense. foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.

-* Maj re-purpose some redundant letters: { Q, K, X, Y };
+* Maj re-purpose some letters: { h, c, x };
-* Maj do not use cedilla letters like: Franch, Romanian or German;
+* Maj do not use cedilla letters like: Franch and Romanian does;
-* Maj is using root words and avoid composite long words;
 * Maj is using simple grammar rules to reduce complexity;
 * Maj has a reduced numbers of sounds, easy to produce;
-* Maj will have a reduced vocabulary, about 2200 words;
+* Maj will have a reduced vocabulary, less then 5000 words;

 **rules:**

 * Maj can use prefixes and suffixes to make a new word from a root;
-* Maj is using quote `'` to connect with the root word with suffix or prefix;
+* Maj is using dash `-` to connect with the root word with suffix or prefix;
 * Maj avoid synonyms and is using mostly a single meaning for each word;
 * Maj frequent words are shorter while less frequent words are longer;
 * Maj words can differ from one to other by a single letter;